cheeyeo/tf_dcgan/README.md

 The changes I made to the original codebase are:

-* Added a checkpoint for model training using `tf.train.Checkpoint` and `tf.train.CheckpointManager`
+* Added a custom callback for saving and loading model checkpoints using `tf.train.Checkpoint`

-* Added inference script for generating new images from sampling latent space for the generator
+* Added inference / generation script for generating new images from sampling latent space for the generator

 The DCGAN is trained for 50 epochs with batch size of 32.
-All the images are resized to 64x64x3.
+All the images are resized to 64x64x3 and with a latent dimension of 100.